helich0pper/Karkinos/README.md

 1. git clone https://github.com/helich0pper/Karkinos.git
 2. cd Karkinos
 3. pip3 install -r requirements.txt
-4. cd wordlists && unzip passlist.zip
+4. cd wordlists && tar -xf passlist.zip
+You can also unzip it manually using file explorer if tar is not installed.
+Just make sure passlist.txt is in **wordlists** directory.
 5. Add **extension=php_sqlite3.dll** to your php.ini file. <br>
 If you don't know where to find this, refer to the PHP [docs](https://www.php.net/manual/en/configuration.file.php#:~:text=d%20php%20PHP%20will%20load,ini%20as%20configuration%20files.).
 6. Thats it!
 Now just host it using your preferred web server or run: **php -S 127.0.0.1:8888** in the Karkinos directory.